On June 16, 2019, I performed two poems on the radio on WBAI 99.5FM in NYC (WBAI.org worldwide) for Radio Bloomsday.

 Hymn to Bloodletting, Sacrifice of Becoming – Written and performed by Anna Talhami

-I’m honored to share a new cut-up/mashup poem I composed from the words of, about and relating to Lucia Joyce (pictured), James’ Joyce’s daughter, an experimental dancer reviewers expected to eclipse her father in being known for her genius creativity.
+The second is a cut-up/mashup poem I composed from the words of, about and relating to Lucia Joyce (pictured), James’ Joyce’s daughter, an experimental dancer reviewers expected to eclipse her father in being known for her genius creativity.
 Misdiagnosed and mistreated for her mental illness, she laughed at Carl Jung who tried analyzing her, “As if that man should try to get hold of my soul.”
 Incarcerated in an asylum in England, land of her colonizers, she set fire to her room. #IStanLucia #TeamLucia

 Woman on Fire – Written and performed by Anna Talhami